b-brankovics/GCPSR/README.md

 and are not conflicting with other clades with the same level of support.

+> **Important:** the names of the individuals/strains in the tree
+> files have to agree across files and all the strains have to be
+> present in all of the tree files.

 The script has two parameters: the minimum support value (`-min=<int>`) to keep a clade as a potential concordant clade and the minimum number (`-count=<int>`) of single gene trees containing the